Al9912/CanvasScrapper/README.md

 How to use instructions:

-1) Go to the file canvasScrappingMain.py inside of the folder
+1) Go to the file canvasScrappingMain.py inside of the folder CanvasScrapper
 2)